Heard of it?

 This tip comes to us courtesy of a great cast member on the Big Thunder Mountain Railroad.

-I asked him how he keeps cool in such hot weather.
+I asked him how he kept cool in such hot weather.

 So if you want to feel fresh and clean for more than a half hour, douse yourself in Johnson and Johnson before you leave the bathroom.